 Departmental majors in Classics and in Classical Humanities complete a comprehensive examination in translation only.
 Those in Classics take written translation examinations in both Greek and Latin (two separate examinations, three hours each, in each of the ancient languages; candidates must choose two of three poetry selections and two of three prose passages).
 Seniors in the Classical Humanities program take a three-hour written translation examination in the major language (Greek option or Latin option) only, selecting two of three poetry passages and two of three prose passages.
-Previous examinations are available for consultation in the department, and sample passages in each language follow this page.
+Previous examinations are available for consultation on the departmental website (http://greeklatin.cua.edu/undergrad/seniorcomps.cfm), and sample passages in each language also follow this page.